Heywood Hospital’s Community Benefit Program: Commitment to benefiting the health of our community

 Heywood Hospital is committed to improving the health of our community, with special consideration of disadvantaged populations, by working collaboratively with community partners to increase prevention efforts, address social determinants of health, and improve access to care.

-The 2018 Community Health Needs Assessment (CHNA) of Heywood Healthcare's Athol and Heywood Hospitals presents issues related to the health, wellbeing and related factors that impact the health of those living in Heywood Healthcare’s catchment area (from here on referred to as the “Service Area”).
-This study was a collaborative effort conducted by Heywood Healthcare’s Heywood Hospital and Athol Hospital; the Montachusett Regional Planning Commission; UMASS Memorial Health Alliance Clinton Hospital; The CHNA 9 Group; and John Snow, Inc. Various other organizations and individuals also contributed to this effort, including community-based organizations and health service partners, as well as advocacy efforts from hospitals, health centers, rehabilitation centers, primary care physician and specialty networks, public health networks and local schools.
-Staff at the Montachusett Regional Planning Commission (MRPC) were responsible for conducting research and analysis efforts for this study.
-MRPC is located in Leominster, Massachusetts.
+The 2018 Community Health Needs Assessment (CHNA) of Heywood Healthcare's Athol and Heywood Hospitals presents issues related to the health, wellbeing and related factors that impact the health of those living in Heywood Healthcare’s service area.
+This study was a collaborative effort conducted by Heywood Healthcare’s Heywood Hospital and Athol Hospital; the Montachusett Regional Planning Commission; The CHNA 9 Group; and The North Quabbin Community Coalition.
+Various other organizations and individuals also contributed to this through participating in surveys, focus groups and stakeholder interviews, including community-based organizations and coalitions, health service partners such as hospitals, health centers, rehabilitation centers, primary care physician and specialty networks, public health networks, first responders, and local schools.
+From the most recent CHNA the following

 priority health areas were identified: Mental Health and Substance Use; Wellness and Chronic Disease; Interpersonal Violence and Injuries; and Social Determinants.
 Community benefit efforts will focus on disadvantaged community members including racial and ethnic minorities, older adults, veterans, individuals with low socio-economics and social determinants, and youth and adolescents.

 Community Health Improvement Plan